Browned Butter Pecan Layer Cake

 The butter is chilled until it’s firm again and then you can use it in your frosting!
 I love it!
 The full finished pecan layer cake is super moist and delicious!

-I hope you’re able to hop over and pin a recipe (or two!) and give this delicious Browned Butter Pecan Layer Cake a try!
-You won’t regret either!
+Give this delicious Browned Butter Pecan Layer Cake a try!
+You won’t regret it!

 Description